Skip to main content

 Flynt Graduate Award

 The Wayne Flynt Endowed Graduate Research Award in Alabama History and Culture provides $1,200 for a graduate student to research and publish on subjects that will enrich our knowledge of Alabama’s past and contribute to the teachings of Alabama history from fourth grade into university classes.
+The deadline to apply is Friday, October 25 at 5 PM.

 Apply Online